JayanthVangari/webley/README.md

 3. change the file to executable program using command : chmod u+x ans.py

-4. Execute program via (inplace of "filename" give a valid filename such as /home/jay/file.csv with path):
+4. Execute program via :
     ./ans.py -i filename
+(inplace of "filename" give a valid filename such as /home/jay/file.csv with path)